-Observed ..... name of List (1 to 26) that contains observed counts (all cells positive integers)
+Observed name of List (1 to 26) that contains observed counts (all cells positive integers)

-Expected...... name of List (1 to 26) that is for saving expected frequency xGOF Test x=2.78333333 p =0.59471308 df=4 CNTRB:List3 χ2 two-way Test
+Expected...... name of List (1 to 26) that is for saving expected frequency x2GOF Test x2=2.78333333 p =0.59471308 df=4 CNTRB:List3 χ2 two-way Test χ^2 two-way Test sets up a number of independent groups and tests hypothesis related to the proportion of the sample included in each group.
+The χ^2 Test is applied to dichotomous variables (variable with two possible values, such as yes/no).

-CNTRB .......
-Specifies a list (List 1 to List 26) as the storage location of the contribution of each observed count obtained as calculation results.
+CNTRB Specifies a list (List 1 to List 26) as the storage location of the contribution of each observed count obtained as calculation results.

-CNTRB ...... list for output of contribution values
+CNTRB list for output of contribution values